Integrations vs. Actions

 Basic functions

-The custom client library ld contains the basic needed functionality for implementing an authentication flow.
+The custom client library ld contains the core functionality needed for implementing authentication flows.

-ld.request() creates a web request in the format specified by the passed object and returns the response.
-The parameters passed to this function should be valid JSON objects, as the JSON.stringify() function is called within.
-Accordingly, for complex JSON objects, you may need to apply JSON.parse().
+ld.request() creates a web request using the format specified by the passed object and returns the response.
+The parameters must be valid JSON objects since JSON.stringify() is called internally.
+For complex JSON objects, you’ll need to apply JSON.parse() first.

-ld.log() logs the passed values into the Logs field.
-This field is visible below the Testaction button after testing an action.
+ld.log() outputs the passed values to the Logs field, which appears below the Test Action button after running an action.

 Example usage from the Google Calendar integration: